yuhenghuang/local_leetcode/README.md

 ##### memory leaking of return pointer (optional)

-This is an optional feature which release memories.
+This is an optional feature which release memories of return pointer, thus avoid memory leaking.
 The module is implemented by heavy meta-programming techniques and should cover most common data types (e.g. tree).
+Pointers in form of vector, e.g. `std::vector<Node*>` are also supported.

 To enable it,